WilliamBidle/QST/README.md

 The Jupyter Notebook $\textit{MLE.ipynb}$ contains an illustritive working example of how to reconstruct a density matrix given a set of quadrature data.
 It can easily be used in conjuction with the $\textit{Generate Quadratures Simulation.ipynb}$.

-In order to use the functions in a different Python file, make sure to download the $\textit{MLE.py}$ file to the same folder as the new code and use the command:
+In order to use the functions in a different Python file, make sure to download the $\textit{MLE Functions.py}$ file to the same folder as the new code and use the command:

-    from MLE.py import *
+    from MLE Functions.py import *

 The full list of functions, their usage, as well as some examples can be found within the above Python file.